JonnyHonda/k100-project/index.md

         * Todo: Replace handlebar grips
         * Replace side panel mounting rubber grommets
         * Replace protective rubber pad at rear of tank
-        * Overhaul rear brake master cynlinder using OEM rebuild kit.
+        * Overhaul rear brake master cylinder using OEM rebuild kit.

         * Re-tape wire loom replacing the old cloth tape with new.
 Also correct any electrical tape repairs with solder and heatshrink and then cloth tape.
         * Source and replace locks so that ignition, tank and seat locks are the same, now also have 3 keys.